-In order to show how graphs relate and interact with our model, we must formally define the category of graphs, for which we follow (Spivak 2014).
+In order to show how graphs relate and interact with our model, we must formally define the category of graphs.

-Definition 13 Grph is the category with graphs as objects.
-A graph G is a sequence where G := (V, A, src, tgt) with the following:
+Definition 12-Grph is the category with graphs as objects [6].
+A graph G is a sequence where G := (V, A, src, tgt) [6] with the following: